Reporting and Responding to Complaints of Discrimination, Harassment, and Related Misconduct Involving a Student as the Responding Party Procedures

 Appeals Officer: an impartial individual selected from a pool of qualified, trained employees who does not participate in the investigation or the hearing and who is charged with deciding the appeal.

-Decision-maker: an individual who makes an investigative finding or Formal Determination as to whether the alleged Prohibited Conduct occurred, including an investigator or the Hearing Officer.
+Decision-Maker: an individual who makes an investigative finding or Formal Determination as to whether the alleged Prohibited Conduct occurred, including an investigator or the Hearing Officer.

 Hearing Officer: a trained and qualified individual who conducts and presides over the hearing and is charged with drafting a final determination.